Concentration of Measure Inequalities in Information Theory, Communications and Coding (Second Edition): Transportation-cost inequalities

 \begin{remark} As before, we are mainly interested in the constant $\kappa$ in the exponent.
-Thus, we may explicitly say that $\mu$ has dimension-free Gaussian concentration with constant $\kappa > 0$, meaning that \eqref{eq:dimfree_concentration} holds with that $\kappa$ and some $K > 0$. \end{remark}
+Thus, it is said that $\mu$ has dimension-free Gaussian concentration with constant $\kappa > 0$ if \eqref{eq:dimfree_concentration} holds with that $\kappa$ and some $K > 0$. \end{remark}